-A former counselor at Epsilon Camp, James Farre is in the process of completing his graduate work in mathematics.
-He is currently at the University of Utah, investigating the rich interplay between three-dimensional hyperbolic geometry and topological spaces.
-For the Fall 2016 semester, James visited the MSRI in Berkeley, California as a research associate for the Geometric Group Theory Program.
+A former counselor and assistant faculty member at Epsilon Camp, James Farre is in the process of completing his graduate work in geometric topology at the University of Utah.
+His research explores the rich interplay between surface theory, three-dimensional hyperbolic geometry, volume, and topological spaces.
+James is a former dancer who trained in classical ballet and modern dance.

 Thomas Goller is expecting to receive his Ph.D. in mathematics from the University of Utah in May 2017.
 His research is in algebraic geometry, a field that studies geometric spaces using rings of polynomials.
 Thomas received a University Teaching Assistantship for 2016-17, which he is using to design and teach an undergraduate course in graph theory.